Halloween Tips to Keep Little Ghosts, Goblins and Superheros Safe and Free from Harm

 F Fasten reflective tape to costumes and bags to help drivers see you.

 E Examine all treats for choking hazards and tampering before eating them.
-Limit the amount of treats you eat.

 H Hold a flashlight while trick-or-treating to help you see and others see you.
 Always WALK and don't run from house to house.